6 Tips to Reduce Holiday Stress

 2. Forget perfection.

-Between the abundance of over-the-top holiday confections and halls decked to Pinterest-perfection, it can be tempting to try and recreate them.
-However, don’t torture yourself.
-Instead, enjoy the people you love and this special time of year.
+Between the holiday confections at your favorite stores and halls decked to Pinterest-perfection, we know your sights are set high.
+But remember, the holidays are about enjoying the people you love and this special time of year.
 Simple can be lovely.
 Artificial trees and wreaths are amazingly lifelike, and many come with pre-strung twinkling lights all ready to sparkle.

 3. Don’t do everything yourself.